Hemichordate

+The discovery of the stem group hemichordate Gyaltsenglossus shows that early hemichordates combined aspects of the two morphologically disparate classes.

 Anatomy

 The body plan of hemichordates is characterized by a muscular organization.
 The anteroposterior axis is divided into three parts: the anterior prosome, the intermediate mesosome, and the posterior metasome.

 The body of acorn worms is worm-shaped and divided into an anterior proboscis, an intermediate collar, and a posterior trunk.
 The proboscis is a muscular and ciliated organ used in locomotion and in the collection and transport of food particles.
 The mouth is located between the proboscis and the collar.
 The trunk is the longest part of the animal.
 It contains the pharynx, which is perforated with gill slits (or pharyngeal slits), the oesophagus, a long intestine, and a terminal anus.
 It also contains the gonads.
-A post-anal tail is present in juvenile member of the acorn worm family Harrimaniidae.
+A post-anal tail is present in juvenile members of the acorn worm family Harrimaniidae.

 The prosome of pterobranchs is specialized into a muscular and ciliated cephalic shield used in locomotion and in secreting the coenecium.
 The mesosome extends into one pair (in the genus Rhabdopleura) or several pairs (in the genus Cephalodiscus) of tentaculated arms used in filter feeding.
 The metasome, or trunk, contains a looped digestive tract, gonads, and extends into a contractile stalk that connects individuals to the other members of the colony, produced by asexual budding.
 In the genus Cephalodiscus, asexually produced individuals stay attached to the contractile stalk of the parent individual until completing their development.
 In the genus Rhabdopleura, zooids are permanently connected to the rest of the colony via a common stolon system.

+Some species biomineralize in calcium carbonate.

 They have a diverticulum of the foregut called a stomochord, previously thought to be related to the chordate notochord, but this is most likely the result of convergent evolution rather than a homology.

+Neural system

-A hollow neural tube exists among some species (at least in early life), probably a primitive trait that they share with the common ancestor of chordata and the rest of the deuterostomes.
+A hollow neural tube exists among some species (at least in early life), probably a primitive trait that they share with the common ancestor of Chordata and the rest of the deuterostomes.
 Hemichordates have a nerve net and longitudinal nerves, but no brain.

-Some species biomineralize in calcium carbonate.
+The nervous system of adult enteropneusts consists of: